techworldwithmurali/devops-zero-to-hero/README.md

 - Tomcat Dashboard Overview
 - Setup Tomcat as a service in Linux
 - Deploy WAR file in Tomcat
+- Install multiple Tomcat instances on a single server

 ## Day 15: Jenkins Part 1